-- (1) Justice system cannot collect rape crisis records without victim consent Rape crisis service records are confidential and can be collected by the justice system only with the victim's consent.
-167 - (2) Restricted access to the identities of victims of juvenile sex offenders A victim's personally identifying information contained in the impounded court file is restricted to the following parties and is provided to them only when necessary for the discharge of their official duties:168 - (a) A judge of the circuit court and members of the court's staff; - (b) Parties to the proceedings and their attorneys; - (c) Victims and their attorneys, except that where there are multiple victims of sex offenses the information identifying the non-requesting victims must be redacted; - (d) Probation officials, police officials, and prosecutors; and - (e) Adult and juvenile Prisoner Review Boards.
+- (1) Justice system cannot collect rape crisis records without victim consent or court order Rape crisis service records are confidential and can be collected by the justice system only with the victim's consent or by court order.
+171 - (2) Restricted access to the identities of victims of juvenile sex offenders A victim's personally identifying information contained in the impounded court file is restricted to the following parties and is provided to them only when necessary for the discharge of their official duties:172 - (a) A judge of the circuit court and members of the court's staff; - (b) Parties to the proceedings and their attorneys; - (c) Victims and their attorneys, except that where there are multiple victims of sex offenses the information identifying the non-requesting victims must be redacted: - (d) Probation officials, police officials, and prosecutors; and - (e) Adult and juvenile Prisoner Review Boards.